 3. Portable Solar System

-• Not always eligible for net metering
+• Eligibility for net metering doesn’t happen every time

-Components Required for Solar Net Metering
+Parts Needed for Solar Net Metering

 To make net metering work, a few essential components are needed.